rusq/osx-callhistory-decryptor/README.md

     with `$HOME` being the user's home directory.

     Copy it to the same directory where you've unpacked the 'callhistory'

-    If you get the "Operation not permitted" on latest MacOSes:

-      1. Go into "System Preferences";
-      2. Choose "Security and Privacy";
-      3. Go to "Privacy" tab, select "Full Disk Access" item;
-      4. Add the Utilities/Terminal.app — or whatever you're using — to the list.

 2. Get the key from the source macOS X keychain: